Chinese grammar books, come with amnesia?

 The first one is that, when working on all the exercises, students already know which particular grammatical point they are going to use.
 It’s like that the author of the book is giving them a big hint.

 The second one is that all the exercises are formulated and tailored to fit in the framework of all the sample sentences.
 When students are doing these exercises, they already have some ideas of what correct answers look like.
 Another big hint from the author.

 The third one is that only written exercises are provided.
 Other body parts, such as the ears or the mouth, do not get any stimulation.

-Therefore, we have repeated exercises in a single form, which does not stimulate the brain very much.
+Therefore, working on these grammar books is to do repetitive exercises in a single form, which does not stimulate the brain very much.
 No wonder students forget them.

 Having pointed out their problems, we should also talk about their usefulness.

 Having a very good grammar book as a reference book is a very good idea.
 All teachers and learners of Chinese should have at least one book, and flip through it from time to time.
-If that is done, people would know that “了 le” does not indicate past tense in Chinese, and 的 is not possessive.
-And they don’t need to look through discussion forums or facebook postings to get some half baked answers.
+If that is done, people would know that 了 (le) does not indicate past tense in Chinese in Chinese, and 的 (de) - a structural particle in Chinese, is not possessive.

 The next best use for Chinese grammar books is for test preparation.
 In a written test, the multiple choice questions and fill in the blank questions are basically testing two things, vocabulary and grammar.
 This is where vocabulary books and grammar books work the best.
 Students get a crash course, memorising pages and pages of new words and grammars while doing many mock tests, and they can improve their test score quite a bit, provided that we all know deep down in our heart that students are going to forget everything quickly after the test is over.